-Financial assets measured at amortized cost are tested for impairment when there are indicators of impairment.
-If an impairment has occurred, the carrying amount of financial assets measured at amortized cost is reduced to the greater of the discounted future cash flows expected or the proceeds that could be realized from the sale of the financial asset.
-The amount of the write-down is recognized in net surplus.
-The previously recognized impairment loss may be reversed to the extent of the improvement, directly or by adjusting the allowance account, provided it is no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
-The amount of the reversal is recognized in net surplus.
+For financial assets measured at cost or amortized cost, the Society determines whether there are indications of possible impairment.
+When there are, and the Society determines that a significant adverse change has occurred during the period in the expected timing or amount of future cash flows, a write-down is recognized in income.
+If the indicators of impairment have decreased or no longer exist, the previously recognized impairment loss may be reversed to the extent of the improvement.
+The carrying amount of the financial asset may be no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
+The amount of the reversal is recognized in income.